Phylogenetics-Brown-BIOL1425/phylogeneticbiology/assignments/hydroidolina/README.md

 ## Independent phylogenetic analyses of each gene

-Now that you have trimmed alignments for each gene, you you build trees for them.
+Now that you have trimmed alignments for each gene, you will build trees with them.
 Copy the mpi raxml script from `phylogeneticbiology/analyses/siphonophore_16s` and modify it to do a maximum likelihood analysis with 100 bootstrap replicates.
+You should give the analyses plenty of time to finish, modify the number of hours to be 4 or 8.
+You can put the three raxml commands for your analyses of the three genes all in one shell file, they will run consecutively.

-Once you have estimated your trees, copy them to your laptop and look at them with Figtree.
+Once you have
+estimated your trees, copy them to your laptop and look at them with Figtree.
 Generate a pdf of the tree and add it to you analysis folder on the cluster.